 A post hoc analysis has been performed for pairwise comparisons using Wilcoxon signed-rank test among the different navigation assistance techniques (see Table 5).
-From the Wilcoxon Signed Ranks pairwise comparison analysis it is evident that there is significant difference between the time performed with the Vectors UI technique in comparison to the Baseline/No support (p=0,003<0,05).
-The users also performed significantly faster with the Human motivation technique than with Baseline/No support (p=0<0,05).
-There is no significant difference through on time to perform the task between the two techniques Human motivation - Vectors UI (p=0,112>0,05).
+From the Wilcoxon signed-rank pairwise comparison analysis, it is evident that there is significant difference between the time performed with the vectors UI technique in comparison with the baseline/no support (p = 0.003 < 0.05).
+The users also performed significantly faster with the human motivation technique than with baseline/no support (p = 0 < 0.05).
+There is no significant difference through on time to perform the task between the two technique human motivation-vectors UI (p = 0.112 > 0.05).